open-contracting-extensions/ocds_communication_extension/README.md

 ### Lot

-An example of a planning notice divided into lots which is also a call for competition.
+An example of a planning notice that is used as a call for competition and that is divided into lots.

 ```json
 {